Learning Loss: What can you do for student learning loss right now?

 Summer learning loss is a typical issue in the classroom each fall.
 Students return from summer break, and they appear to be behind.
 Based on studies, students can have 17-34% learning loss.
 But how learning is measured and then lost can vary between studies.
 As teachers, we feel it at the beginning of each school year.
 Students need more reviewing of core concepts as you teach new concepts.
 So anecdotally, learning loss happens in every classroom, and it happens after extended breaks.

-COVID Learning Loss: What makes pandemic learning loss different?
+What makes pandemic learning loss different?

 • Lack of technology access

-• Different parental involvement
+• Varied levels of parental involvement

-• Inequality of remote learning opportunities
+• Inequality in remote learning opportunities

-• Limited access to services
+• Limited access to essential services

 How do you stop student learning loss?

-Look at how schools combat summer learning loss and apply these steps to COVID learning loss.
-One significant way communities do this is through a resource faucet.
-Resource faucets flow freely in schools when they are in session, and when students have access to resources they can make significant learning gains.
-When the resource faucet gets shut off in the summer, then student achievement seems to recede.
-So communities have found ways to combat learning loss by offering resources and programs in the summer.
-Educators should apply this logic to online resources.
-They must provide students with the same level of learning during the pandemic.
+Look at how schools combat summer learning loss and apply these steps to address the setbacks students are still working through that were caused by the pandemic.
+One significant way communities address this is through a resource faucet.
+Resource faucets flow freely in schools when they are in session, and when students have access to resources, they can make significant learning gains.
+When the resource faucet gets shut off in the summer, student achievement seems to recede.
+Communities have found ways to combat learning loss by offering resources and programs in the summer.

 4 Strategies to Beat Learning Loss in the Classroom